The Honorable Congresswoman Karen Bass

-On November 30, 2016, Rep. Cedric L. Richmond was elected to serve as the 25th chairman of the 46-year-old Congressional Black Caucus (CBC).
-As chairman, he is leading the CBC’s historic 49 members during the 115th Congress, and is focused on addressing engagement, economic, and equity issues in the African-American community.
+On November 28, 2018, Congressmember Karen Bass was elected to serve as the 26th Chair of the Congressional Black Caucus (CBC).
+As chair, she is leading the CBC’s historic 55 members during the 116th Congress.

 Download Official Photo